 5. Sign up for placement tests

 All freshman students are required to complete placement testing, regardless of previous coursework, AP, or IB credit.
 You are required to take tests in mathematics and English (or English as a Second Language) and strongly encouraged to test in the foreign language you studied in high school.
 Your scores will be used by your academic advisor to accurately place you in a variety of courses.
 For information about testing, refer to the Testing and Evaluation Services website for incoming UW–Madison students.
-You must register for placement testing before selecting a SOAR date.

 6. Sign up for Student Orientation, Advising, and Registration (SOAR)

 Students admitted for the spring will receive information in November regarding the SOAR sessions held in January.
 You will then be able to register using My UW.
 Only students who have confirmed their enrollment will be eligible to register.
 It is advantageous to have your final grades when attending SOAR.